ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/10 Grammars/090 Pattern matching.md

 > Mr. Boss gave themself a nice raise.

 But in the Mary/Jill example, the parameters can’t match to that first method.
+The first method **fails**.
 So Step abandons that method and moves on to the next method, which works properly.